How to Install or Update Audio Drivers in Windows 11

 Summary

-Updating your audio drivers in Windows 11 can fix sound issues and boost audio quality, and you can do this easily through Windows Optional Updates or Device Manager.- Updating audio drivers can fix sound problems and improve audio quality.
+Updating your audio drivers in Windows 11 can fix sound problems and improve how your computer sounds, and you can do this easily using either Windows Optional Updates or Device Manager.- Updating audio drivers can fix sound problems and improve audio quality.

 - You can update drivers using Windows Optional Updates or Device Manager.